 So here is the deal, we don’t have an infestation, we have a situation.

-We live next to an open field, which is awesome, because it’s so quiet, and is not so awesome, because it has cockroaches living in it.
+We live next to an open field, which is awesome, because it’s so quiet, and is not so awesome because it has cockroaches living in it.
 Big daddy ones with wings that sometimes take flight.
-Our house is exterminated outside once a month and they basically only come inside to die.
-I have found many on their backs, legs wiggling in the air, waiting to die.
+Our house is exterminated outside once a month and they only come inside to die, or so they tell me.
+I have found many on their backs, legs wiggling in the air, waiting to die, the next morning.
 I pretend that they are meditating with me sometimes, and then other times I just squish them and throw them away.
-But crawling live ones are rare.
+But live ones are rare.
 Lucky me.

 I am better and stronger than I think I am.